1kc/razer-macos/README.md

 ## Implementation

+Project includes both hardware drivers and frontend UI.

 Drivers are ported from the [openrazer](https://github.com/openrazer/openrazer) project for Linux.
 The goal is to support all devices from openrazer on macOS.

 An Electron macOS menu bar app is used for the front-end.
 The C driver is exposed as a native Node.js addon using node-addon-api, which gets called by Electron.

-Adding new peripherals types should be relatively simple.
+Adding support for new peripherals types should be relatively simple.
 See [wiki](https://github.com/1kc/razer-macos/wiki).

 ## Credits